 Latest Atlantic City casino news

-- Atlantic City Casinos Close Out Summer With Another Stellar Month In Revenue
+- Atlantic City Casinos Boast Another Good Month Of NJ Gambling Revenue

 In 1977, New Jersey legalized gambling within the confines of Atlantic City.
 In that time, numerous casinos have come, gone, or rebranded themselves on the Jersey Shore.